7 At Home Date Night Ideas for Married Couples (WITHOUT the Television). Find romantic date ideas for married couples.

 Now, we're on a mission to get more couple time together that doesn't involve a television (even just in the background).

-And since we're in a season of life where most of our date nights are fit in at home after the baby has gone to sleep, I've included 7 at date night plan ideas at home that do not include the television (these are cheap date nights for married couples).
+We're in a season of life where most of our date nights are fit in at home after the baby has gone to sleep (we probably get a babysitter just once every other month).

-Below is your at home date night ideas for married couples list – use these ideas for when you're setting up money quickies to discuss your marriage and money.
+Below is your at home date night ideas for married couples list – use these ideas for when you're setting up what I call “money quickies” (money meetings with your spouse that end with a date night) to discuss your marriage and money.

 Psssst: Can't afford a babysitter for the night?
 If your kiddos are a bit older than ours, try out this idea for Babysitter in a Bag to keep them occupied.
 While this particular article is about leaving this Babysitter in a Bag for your ACTUAL babysitter to use, what you can do instead is to create a similar bag but ONLY bring it out on nights that you're carving out time for you + your spouse.
 That way there's some novelty to keep them more interested.

 Perhaps you're looking for not only date night ideas that are at home out of convenience (it's a lot to find a sitter), but you also want them to be cheap, too.